 And if you’re torn between growing starts or trying your hand at sowing seeds indoors, Spellbound ‘Blush’ is available in both 15-seed packets and four-packs of live plants from Burpee.

-If you’d like to plant your own Mother’s Day hanging basket, a group of mounding petunias to cover a bare spot, or some pots of Wave petunias for the patio, Balcony Mix offers an array of colors including hot pink, purple, and white.
+If you’d like to plant your own Mother’s Day hanging basket, a group of mounding petunias to cover a bare spot, or some pots of petunias for the patio, Balcony Mix offers an array of colors including hot pink, purple, and white.

 Managing Pests and Disease

 The most difficult aspects of growing petunias are getting them established and keeping them watered, while pests and diseases rarely present problems.